An Unforgettable Ford’s Theatre Experience: A Practical Guide

 Tell us more about the Center for Education and Leadership

-In the past decade, the mission of Ford’s Theatre Society expanded to include education as a central pillar.
+In the past decade, the mission of the theatre expanded to include education as a central pillar.
 This expansion led to the creation and construction of the Center for Education and Leadership, which opened in February 2012.

-Under the current leadership of Board of Trustees Chairman Phebe Novakovic and through the lens of Lincoln’s leadership and legacy, Ford’s today endeavors to advance Lincoln’s “unfinished work” with programs and performances that cultivate empathy, encourage dialogue and bridge divides in our American life.
+Under the current leadership of Board of Trustees Chairman Phebe Novakovic and through the lens of Abraham Lincoln’s legacy and leadership, Ford’s today endeavors to advance Lincoln’s “unfinished work” with programs and performances that cultivate empathy, encourage dialogue and bridge divides in our American life, even after Lincoln died.

 Since 2018, the Society has had a Platinum rating in GuideStar and a 4-star rating from Charity Navigator.